Frogner Park: Vigeland installation – the sculptures in Frogner Park

 The Vigeland installation's granite and wrought iron Main Gate also serves as the eastern entrance to Frogner Park from Kirkeveien.
 From there an 850 m long axis leads west through the Bridge to the Fountain and the Monolith, and ends with the Wheel of Life.
 The Main Gate consists of five large gates, two small pedestrian gates and two copper-roofed gate houses, both adorned with weather vanes.
 It was designed in 1926, redesigned in the 1930s and erected in 1942.
 It was financed by a Norwegian bank.

 The Monolith Plateau is a platform in the north of Frogner Park made of steps that houses the Monolith totem itself.
-36 figure groups reside on the elevation, representing a “circle of life” theme.
+36 figure groups reside on the elevation, representing a "circle of life" theme.
 Access to the Plateau is via eight wrought iron gates depicting human figures.
 The gates were designed between 1933 and 1937 and erected shortly after Vigeland died in 1943.

-At the highest point in Frogner Park lies the park's most popular attraction, the Monolith (Monolitten).
-The name derives from the Latin word monolithus, from the Greek μονόλιθος (monolithos), μόνος meaning "one" or "single" and λίθος "stone", and in this case is a genuine monolith, being fabricated from one piece of solid stone.
+At the highest point in Frogner Park lies the park's most popular attraction, the Monolitten, which is a genuine monolith, being fabricated from one piece of solid stone.
 Construction of the massive monument began in 1924 when Gustav Vigeland modelled it in clay in his studio in Frogner.
 The design process took ten months, and it is supposed that Vigeland used sketches drafted in 1919.
 A model was then cast in plaster.

 In the autumn of 1927 a block of granite weighing several hundred tons was delivered to the park from a quarry in Halden.
 It was erected a year later and a wooden shed was built around it to keep out the elements.
 Vigeland’s plaster model was erected next to it for reference.
 Transferring the design began in 1929 and took three masons 14 years to accomplish.
-The Monolith was first shown to the public at Christmas 1944, and 180,000 people crowded into the wooden shed to get a close look at the creation.
+The Monolitten was first shown to the public at Christmas 1944, and 180,000 people crowded into the wooden shed to get a close look at the creation.
 The shed was demolished shortly afterwards.
-The Monolith towers 14.12 metres (46.32 ft) high and is composed of 121 human figures rising towards the sky.
+The Monolitten towers 14.12 metres (46.32 ft) high and is composed of 121 human figures rising towards the sky.

 At the end of the installation's axis there is a sundial, forged in 1930 (there is also an 1830s sundial outside the manor house in the south of the park), and finally the Wheel of Life stone sculpture, carved 1933–1934.
 The wheel depicts four adults, a child and a baby (the baby and child are on opposite sides).

 The latest addition to the park is a statue titled Surprised (Overrasket), originally completed in plaster in 1942 only months before one of the models for the work, Austrian refugee Ruth Maier, was sent to Auschwitz and murdered.
 A bronze cast made in 2002 is now installed in the park.